What Is Buy Now, Pay Later?

 • Do you really want or need to take the item home now vs. later via layaway?

-• Is it a concern that you will probably miss out on the opportunity to build your credit by paying with a credit card?
+• Is it a concern that you may miss out on the opportunity to build your credit by paying with a credit card?

 • Are you comfortable with using BNPL vs. a credit card and thereby not reaping any of the rewards you might get via using plastic?